mrtolkien/mrtolkien.github.io/_posts/2019-11-07-From-underdogs-to-Worlds-quarterfinalists.md

 ---
-title: From underdogs to Worlds quarterfinalists — A year at Splyce
+title: "From underdogs to Worlds quarterfinalists — A year at Splyce"
-description: >-
-  This is the first in a series of articles looking back at my year 2019.
-As the introduction, this one is pretty personal and focused on…
-date: '2019-11-07T18:21:43.009Z'
-categories: []
+categories: Personal
-keywords: []
-slug: >-
-  /@gary.mialaret/from-underdogs-to-worlds-quarterfinalists-a-year-at-splyce-22763e6506b9
+tags:
+  - Esports
+  - LoL
 ---

 This is the first in a series of articles looking back at my year 2019.
 As the introduction, this one is pretty personal and focused on what I learned during this year.

 ![Fear the snek](img\1____OUVx1NlkUW50JIF1SfJmg.png)

-Fear the snek
+*Fear the snek*

-### Before it all started
+# Before it all started

 Talking about my year 2019 needs a bit of context.
 I will turn 30 in December and in the last ten years I have been a: